SuryakantD/Taskworld/README.md

 # Installation
     -Take the clone or download project Taskworld in .zip file -Import the project into your Eclipse IDE.
-    -Import the project into your Eclipse IDE.

 # How to install TestNG in Eclipse
     - Open Eclipse and goto Help-> Install New Software -> Click on Add.